 You should also find the source in the GitHub page if you need to compile it.

 While Nyxt browser may not be the most user-friendly browsing experience out there, it is certainly a special option for users who can make the most out of keyboard shortcuts and commands.

-If you wanted a mouseless navigation experience, this is the browser to try.
-I’d suggest you to try it anyway – but if you do not generally use keyboard shortcuts to navigate, this would prove to be a complicated experience for you.
+If you want a mouseless navigation experience, this is the browser to try.
+I’d suggest you to try it anyway – but if you do not generally use keyboard shortcuts to navigate, this would be a complicated experience for you.

 Have you tried Nyxt browser ever before?
 Let me know your thoughts in the comments below.